sbabcoc/TestNG-Foundation/README.md

 * Automatic retry of failed tests is configured via two settings and a service loader provider configuration file:
   * The **MAX_RETRY** setting specifies the global test retry count.
 By default, this setting has a value of **0**, which disables the global retry analyzer feature.
   * The **RETRY_ANALYZER** setting specifies the global retry analyzer class.
 By default, this setting specifies the **RetryManager** class.
 This can be overridden with the fully-qualified name of a different retry analyzer.
 However, this is typically unnecessary, as **RetryManager** enables you to attach one or more retry analyzers through the service loader.
 More on this below.
   * **`META-INF/services/org.testng.IRetryAnalyzer`** is the service loader retry analyzer configuration file.
 By default, this file is absent.
-To add managed analyzers, create this file and add the fully-qualified named of their classes, one line per item.
+To add managed analyzers, create this file and add the fully-qualified names of their classes, one line per item.

 When a positive retry count and valid retry analyzer are specified, the indicated analyzer is attached to every test method that doesn't already specify a retry analyzer.
 Note that until you create and populate the provider configuration file, **RetryManager** will always return `false`.
 Consequently, no failed tests will be retried.
 The **IRetryAnalyzer** implementations in the classes specified by the configuration file determine whether or not any given failed test is retried.